-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to know two things about you: your ability to repay the loan, and if you are willing to pay it back.
-To understand whether you can repay, they look at your income and debt ratio.
+Before lenders decide to lend you money, they want to know if you are willing and able to pay back that mortgage loan.
+To understand your ability to repay, they assess your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company calculated the first FICO score to help lenders assess creditworthines.
+We've written a lot more on FICO here.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is enough information in your report to calculate an accurate score.
-If you don't meet the minimum criteria for getting a score, you may need to establish a credit history before you apply for a mortgage.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to calculate an accurate score.
+Should you not meet the minimum criteria for getting a credit score, you may need to work on your credit history prior to applying for a mortgage.

 Savers Home Loans can answer questions about credit reports and many others.
 Give us a call at (800) 974-0509.